 The Statewide Nuisance Alligator Program is reserved for those commissioned by the FWC to remove nuisance alligators threatening the populated areas of Florida’s swamp region.

 License Acquisition: Alabama

-In effect, only Alabama residents above 16 years of age can avail for the standard alligator tags price.
-The prospective hunter can only choose one of the 4 designated zones usually every annual month of August.
+In fact, only Alabama residents over 16 years of age can avail of the standard alligator tags.
+The prospective hunter can only choose one of the designated zones, usually every year in the month of August.

 License Acquisition: South Carolina

-The minimum requirement of alligator size caught has to be four feet or longer in terms of length.
+The minimum requirement of alligator size caught has to be four feet or longer in terms of length, and you are only allowed to catch one alligator per permit.
 Tagging alligators shorter than four feet is illegal.

-Apart from successfully killing a huge alligator, one should always keep the tags secured at all times.
-If tags are lost, he or she must file the loss with the state’s wildlife department within 15 days from the conclusion of the season
+Apart from successfully killing a huge alligator, you should always keep the tags secured at all times.
+If tags are lost, you must file the loss with the state’s wildlife department within 15 days from the conclusion of the season.

 If one successfully kills and bags the huge reptile, tags must be placed 6 inches from the tip of the tail immediately before its relocation from the hunting site.
 Each tag has a locking mechanism that will stay latched onto the alligator’s hide until it is processed for manufacturing.